Wilensky's: Products

 Wilensky's is most famous for its Special: a grilled salami-from-beef and bologna-from-beef sandwich with mustard on a kaiser roll, pressed flat from the grill — mustard is compulsory, as a sign in the restaurant announces.
 Though recognized as part of Montreal's Jewish community, the restaurant is not kosher.
-Their soft drinks are still mixed by hand.
+Their soda pop drinks are still mixed by hand.